tonethar/IGME-340-2019-Spring/assignments/project-1.md

 # Project 1 - Magnetic Poetry App
-- Goal: To build a Magnetic Poetry App.
+- Goal: To build a Magnetic Poetry App with a feature set designed by you (and optionally a partner)

 ## Requirements